7 Critical Prior Authorization Behavioral Health Failures Draining Your Practice

 Prior Authorization Behavioral Health Is Not Going Away — But the Burden Can

-Prior authorization reform is an active policy priority.
-The AMA continues to advocate for prior authorization reform at both the federal and state level, and CMS has implemented transparency rules for Medicare Advantage plans.
-But reform is incremental, and the prior authorization behavioral health burden that exists today is the one your practice manages next month.
+Prior authorization reform is a policy priority.
+The AMA continues to push for it at both the federal and state level.
+CMS has introduced new transparency rules for Medicare Advantage plans.
+Change is happening — just not fast enough for the practice that needs to submit a renewal this week.

-Therasoft’s AI Billing module manages prior authorization behavioral health tracking natively within the same platform as scheduling, clinical documentation, and claims — so auth status is always current, expiration alerts fire automatically, and session count depletion surfaces in the scheduling workflow before a session is ever booked against an exhausted authorization.
+Therasoft’s AI Billing module manages prior authorization tracking natively within the same platform as scheduling, clinical documentation, and claims — so auth status is always current, expiration alerts fire automatically, and session count depletion surfaces in the scheduling workflow before a session is ever booked against an exhausted authorization.

 Stop Managing Prior Authorizations Manually